VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

     	Auth key for /metrics.
 It overrides httpAuth settings -pprofAuthKey string
     	Auth key for /debug/pprof.
-It overrides httpAuth settings -tls
+It overrides httpAuth settings -reloadAuthKey string
+    	Auth key for /-/reload http endpoint.
+It must be passed as authKey=...
+  -tls
     	Whether to enable TLS (aka HTTPS) for incoming requests. -tlsCertFile and -tlsKeyFile must be set if -tls is set -tlsCertFile string